z-open/zerv-sync/README.md

     var mySyncList = sds.getData();

- When your api update, create or remove data, notify the data changes on the backend.
-You might provide params that must be in the subscription to react.
+ On the backend, When your api update, create or remove data, notify the data changes.
+ The notified object should match the params provided in the subscription in order to the data to be pushed to the client.

  ex:

      var zerv = require("zerv-core");
      function createMagazine(magazine) {